blownfuse/passphrase-strength-checker/README.md

 # passphrase-strength-checker
-A simple standalone passphrase (or password) strength checker, written in bash.
+A simple passphrase (or password) strength checker, written in bash, meant to be run on a standalone linux VM or bare metal machine, kiosk style.
 Many password strength checkers are online, and many of us will be hesitant to submit passwords to online sources.
 This was written to demonstrate principles of strong passphrases at a STEM event.

 This has been tested in Fedora 36.